 Are you searching for a career where you can stretch your creative muscles, help organizations problem solve and create work both by hand and with technology?
 If so, Anne Arundel Community College’s Graphic Design programs might be a perfect fit.
 Graphic design is a flexible field.
 You can work for a large design agency, a small nonprofit or run your own freelance business.
 And at AACC, you’ll enjoy small class sizes and one-on-one time with faculty, as well as state-of-the-art software, hardware and labs.
 You’ll develop a portfolio that can help you jump start your career right now or prepare to transfer to a top design school.

 AACC offers the following Associate of Applied Science (A.A.S.) degrees.
 The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.
 In some cases, AACC has entered into transfer agreements that allow these degrees to transfer to select colleges.
 A list of active agreements may be found on this website.
 You can also learn more about transferring from AACC to continue your education.

-You’ll cultivate the fundamental skills of graphic design, including drawing, typography, digital imaging, photography and page design and layout.
+Cultivate the fundamental skills of graphic design, including drawing, typography, digital imaging, photography, page design and layout.
 You’ll gain valuable real-world experience through internships, service-learning projects and work with local and organizations.
 Our faculty will work with you to polish your portfolio and to help you achieve your goals.
 You’ll be ready to start a new career or get ahead in your current one.
 This A.A.S. is not intended as a transfer degree, nor is it optimal for very recent high school graduates.